 - Cornstarch: A single teaspoon of cornstarch creates an unbelievably soft cookie.
 So these cookies are soft and chewy.

 - Chilling: As always, chilling the cookie dough is a must.
-It’s our number 1 trick for baking thicker cookies.
+It’s our number 1 trick for how to prevent cookies from spreading.
 It also gives your cookie dough time to rest which helps accentuate the flavors.
 You know how banana bread has a stronger, more pronounced flavor after it’s been sitting for a little while?
 Same thing with cookie dough.

 More Favorite Cookie Recipes